racherson/golden-globe-summary/README.md

     $ python -m spacy download en

 Run gg_api_v2.py file
-    - Contains preceremony, main, and get functions
+    - Contains preceremony, main, and get functions.
+Only one year can be run at a time.
+If there are multiple gg"year".json files in the folder it will run the earliest year.